meteor/galaxy-docs/content/scaling.md

 By default, new applications are deployed to Compact containers.
 Compact containers are appropriate for small apps.
 For large codebases, we recommend that you run your app on Standard containers.

-You may need to change your garbage collection settings for optimal performance.
-Garbage collection, in this context, refers to automatic memory management; memory occupied by objects that are no longer in use by the program can be freed up for general use, though the required checks can come at a performance cost.

-Garbage collection settings for Meteor apps should be based on how much memory is available to the container.
-Since all Meteor apps run in a Node.js environment, it's important to know that Node's default settings effectively limit you to slightly over 1 GB (1400 MB) of memory.
-This is the amount of heap size that can be used by the main process, by default.

-You can manage the amount of memory dedicated to garbage collection by setting the environment variable `$NODE_OPTIONS`.
-To set aside 2000 MB for garbage collection, for example, use this setting:

-`$NODE_OPTIONS='--max-old-space-size=2000'`

-Users of Double/Quad containers are advised to set the flag higher than its default of 1400 MB to take full advantage of their memory.
-Conversely, users of Standard/Compact sized containers may want to lower this setting to prevent OOM (out-of-memory) errors.

 **Vertical scaling** increases your app's available resources by expanding the size of each container.
 Use this method of scaling when your app requires more CPU or RAM than the current container size can handle.
 If handling a single user/connection needs more memory/CPU than will fit in the currently used container size, you'll need to vertically scale, even if the usage doesn't last for long.

-You should set $NODE_OPTIONS higher than the default of 1400 MB to take full advantage of larger-sized containers.
+Use NODE_OPTIONS to set --max-old-space-size higher than the default of 1400 MB, to take full advantage of larger-sized containers.

 Vertical scaling works best for one-time changes, when you won't need to change container sizes often.

 Vertical scaling restarts all your containers.
+If you adjust the container size of a container, that container will restart.

-Note that larger containers may take slightly longer to scale up or restart.
+Note that larger containers may take slightly longer to restart.

 <img src="images/container-upsize.gif" style="">